DualShock: Variations

-The DualShock 3 has been produced in various colors: black, satin silver, ceramic white, classic white, metallic blue, deep red, pink, "jungle green" (olive), "candy blue" (light blue), "urban camouflage" (three-color digital camouflage), "crimson red" (transparent red), and "cosmic blue" (transparent blue).
+The DualShock 3 has been produced in various colors: charcoal black, satin silver, ceramic white, classic white, metallic blue, deep red, pink, "jungle green" (olive), "candy blue" (light blue), "urban camouflage" (three-color digital camouflage), "crimson red" (transparent red), and "cosmic blue" (transparent blue).
 Not all colors have been made available in all markets or at all times.

-Additional colors have also been made available alongside limited edition consoles, including gun-metal grey and "cloud black" (dark grey).
+Additional colors have been released alongside limited edition consoles, including gun-metal grey and "cloud black" (dark grey).

-A limited edition baseball themed DualShock 3 controller was released on March 8, 2011 to coincide with the release of MLB 11: The Show.
-Another color, "Metallic Gold", became available in June 2012 as a limited edition in Europe, while in North America it is sold exclusively in GameStop from October 2012.
+A limited edition baseball themed DualShock 3 controller was released on March 8, 2011, to coincide with the release of MLB 11: The Show.
+Another color, "Metallic Gold", became available in June 2012 as a limited edition in Europe, and in North America it is sold exclusively in GameStop from October 2012.
 A limited edition God of War: Ascension controller is available in the UK as part of a console bundle to coincide with the launch of the game and in the Americas as a game and controller bundle.
-On November 1, 2013 Sony announced a new see-through "Crystal" model of the DualShock 3 controller in Japan.
+On November 1, 2013, Sony announced a new transparent Crystal model of the DualShock 3 controller in Japan.